NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 180 > 190
 - Guard: 1480 > 1520
+- Karasu throw removed
 - 3ME entrances are modified: airborne option is the same air sub as everyone else, grounded version is RB
 - Grabbable moves: 6B(A), 8B, 5A, 6A, 6A(A), 4A, 2A, 2A(A), 2AA(A), 2AAA(A), 2AAAA(A), RA, RA(A), 8A, JA
 - Health: 185 to 180
 - 5B elbow hitbox appears on the second active frame; two less damage; more float
 - 5B(B) hitbox appears and disappears one frame later
-- 6B has one less active frame
+- 5BB6B does 6B with follow ups
+- 4A
+  - Hitbox on elbow removed
+  - Hand hitbox higher
+  - More lift
+  - Recovers faster
+  - Frame 14 becomes immune to highs and mids
-- 6B(A) does stagger, +6 frames endlag
+- 6B(A) recovers 2 frames faster
-- 6BA(B) transition made to end at the normal timing
+- 6BA(B)
+  - Can be done on whiff
+  - Transitions faster
+- 8B
-- 8B combos removed; duration changed from 49 to 44 frames (land on 40)
+  - Duration changed from 49 to 44 frames (land on 40)
+  - Is "airborne" two frames earlier
+- 8B(B) removed
+- 8B(A) added as 5A
-- 6A done in strings has more endlag (5 frames)
+- 6A done in strings has more endlag
+- 6A(B)
+  - Can be done on whiff
+  - String window adjusted to only go to animation end and not with the additional recovery that was added to 6A
 - 5X starts moving two frames sooner in super freeze
-- Karasu throw removed
+- RZA added by changing the animation to Kabuto's RA animation with RZAZA/ZRAA follow up

 There are also some Karasu specific changes: